project-mirrors/forgejo-helm/README.md

-# Gitea Helm Chart
+# Forgejo Helm Chart

-[Gitea](https://gitea.io/en-us/) is a community managed lightweight code hosting solution written in Go.
+[Forgejo](https://forgejo.org/) is a community managed lightweight code hosting solution written in Go.
 It is published under the MIT license.

 ## Introduction